Skip to main content

 How Much Does a Tooth Extraction or Removal Cost?

-The average cost of a tooth extraction can range from $177 to $835, depending on the type of extraction being performed.
+The national average cost of a simple tooth extraction is $177, but ranges between $137-$835 depending on multiple factors.
 Learn more about what you can expect to pay and how the procedure works.

 Written by Robyn Tellefsen